philferriere/dlwin/README.md

 Version 0.8.2?
 Why not just install the latest bleeding-edge version of Theano since it obviously must work better, right?
 Simply put, because it makes [reproducible research](https://www.coursera.org/learn/reproducible-research) harder.
 If your work colleagues or Kaggle teammates install the latest code from the dev branch at a different time than you did, you will most likely be running different code bases on your machines, increasing the odds that even though you're using the same input data (the same random seeds, etc.), you still end up with different results when you shouldn't.
 For this reason alone, we highly recommend only using point releases, the same one across machines, and always documenting which one you use if you can't just use a setup script.

-Clone a stable Theano release (0.8.2) to your local machine from github using the following commands:
+Clone a stable Theano release (0.8.2) to your local machine from GitHub using the following commands:

 ```
 $ cd /c/toolkits